lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Key Reuse {#sec-cons-key-reuse}

-When using single-algorithm cryptography, the best practice is to always generate fresh key material for each purpose, for example when renewing a certificate, or obtaining both a TLS and S/MIME certificate for the same device, however in practice key reuse in such scenarios is not always catastrophic to security and therefore often tolerated, despite cross-protocol attacks having been shown. (citation needed here)
+When using single-algorithm cryptography, the best practice is to always generate fresh key material for each purpose, for example when renewing a certificate, or obtaining both a TLS and S/MIME certificate for the same device, however in practice key reuse in such scenarios is not always catastrophic to security and therefore often tolerated, despite cross-protocol attacks having been shown.
+(TODO citation needed here)

+In the event that an application wishes to use two separate keys (for example from two single-algorithm certificates) and use them to construct a single Composite Signature, then it is RECOMMENDED to provide a composite ctx to prevent this signature from being validated under a composite key made up of the same two component keys.
+For example, an application or protocol called Foobar that wishes to do this could invoke the Composite algorithm as:
+Composite-ML-DSA.Sign( (sk1, sk2), M', ctx="Foobar-dual-cert-sig", PH).

 Within the broader context of PQ / Traditional hybrids, we need to consider new attack surfaces that arise due to the hybrid constructions that did not exist in single-algorithm contexts.
 One of these is key reuse where the component keys within a hybrid are also used by themselves within a single-algorithm context.
 For example, it might be tempting for an operator to take an already-deployed RSA key pair and combine it with an ML-DSA key pair to form a hybrid key pair for use in a hybrid algorithm.
 Within a hybrid signature context this leads to a class of attacks referred to as "stripping attacks" discussed in {{sec-cons-non-separability}} and may also open up risks from further cross-protocol attacks.
 Despite the weak non-separability property offered by the composite signature combiner, key reuse MUST be avoided to prevent the introduction of EUF-CMA vulnerabilities.

 In addition, there is a further implication to key reuse regarding certificate revocation.
 Upon receiving a new certificate enrolment request, many certification authorities will check if the requested public key has been previously revoked due to key compromise.
 Often a CA will perform this check by using the public key hash.
 Therefore, even if both components of a composite have been previously revoked, the CA may only check the hash of the combined composite key and not find the revocations.
 Therefore, because the possibility of key reuse exists even though forbidden in this specification, CAs performing revocation checks on a composite key SHOULD also check both component keys independently to verify that the component keys have not been revoked.

 ## Policy for Deprecated and Acceptable Algorithms